Daniel-Williams-ux/TypeScript/README.md

 # TypeScript
-This is my types script course
+This is my typescript course